Research

 We found that coaches perceived their role as a youth sport coach to be diverse — including their role in promoting mental health.
 Some coaches preferred to work directly with players, whereas others preferred to communicate directly with parents.

-Overall there was a high need for coaches to receive education on how to recognise the warning signs of mental health problems.
+Overall there was a high need for coaches to receive education on how to recognize the warning signs of mental health problems.

 THE 'HELP OUT A MATE' PROGRAM